-If you want to add VAT to the price, you just need to divide the price by 100 and then multiply by (100 + VAT percentage).
-That's all, you got the price including VAT (Gross).
+If you want to add VAT to the price, to divide the amount by 100 and then multiply by (100 + VAT percentage).
+That's all, you got the amount including VAT (Gross).
 To make sure you get it right, better use our calculator.

-If you want to remove VAT from the price, you need to divide the price by (100 + VAT percentage) and then multiply by 100.
+If you want to remove VAT from the price, to divide the amount by (100 + VAT percentage) and then multiply by 100.
 Now you know the amount exclusive of VAT (Net).
 If this is difficult for you, use our calculator.

-Rates vary according to what you’re supplying, and there are four main categories to think about: standard rate, reduce rate, zero rate and exempt supplies.
+Rates vary according to what you’re supplying, and there are four main categories to think about: standard rate, reduce rate, zero-rated and exempt supplies.
 Rates are subject to change and you must apply changes from the date they change read more..